cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

  <details>
   <summary>Can you describe the launch process in a paragraph? </summary>
 From 2016-2019 we were working on researching, developing and publicly testing the protocol.
 At the end of 2019, we launched the first leg of the distribution games, made to increase initial traction, test the protocol and achieve good distribution.
 The first part is the Game of Links, which is an incentivized game with different technical disciplines and a public donation round in ATOMs to the cyber~Congress DAO.
-The second parts are made out of Game of Thornes, the game between ETH and ATOM communities to outbid each other and get more tokens from cyber~Congress, and cyber ~Auction, the 479-day long auction, in equal windows with public ETH donations to the community DAO governing the protocol.
-GoT is window 0 of the auction.
+The second part is cyber\~Auction, the 888-round long auction, in equal windows with public ETH donations to the community DAO governing the protocol.
 The auction takes part after the launch of the mainnet.
   </details>

    <details>